-Now more than ever, it’s essential for businesses to consider their online presence and start a digital transformation.
+Now more than ever, it’s essential for businesses to consider digital transformation and get started with their digital product strategy.
 The most common reason why businesses decide to offer a digital product is that they’re a new company and want to make sure they start out right, offering an easy way for customers to find them.

 The second reason is that existing businesses want to add value to their product or service in order to remain successful against their competitors and sustain their growth.